ilorwork/PlaywrightActionsExamples/README.md

 # PlaywrightActionsExamples

-Covering all Playwright-Actions with examples
+Covering the most common Playwright-Actions with examples